-The HOSPICE team works in collaboration with the patient’s specialist doctor and family doctor.
+The Hospices of Hope Moldova mobile teams work in collaboration with the patient’s specialist doctor and family doctor.
 They will continue to see the patient whenever needed and will prescribe some of the medicines the patient needs.

 All services for patients and their families are free of charge.

-The organisation’s team consists of doctors, medical assistants, psychologists, social workers, pharmacists, nurses and administrative staff.
+The organisation’s mobile teams consist of doctors, medical assistants, psychologists, social workers, pharmacists, nurses and administrative staff.